 - If the sink you want has more holes than are needed, both individual decorative covers and multi-hole deckplates are available to conceal them.

 Choosing the right kitchen sink can be key to giving your kitchen a fresh look.
 When buying a kitchen sink, think about the installation type, size, material and shape that will best serve your needs.
+Ready to find your ideal kitchen sink?
+Use The Home Depot Mobile App to locate products and check inventory.
+We'll take you to the exact aisle and bay.
 Plus, consider making your sink even more useful with the help of our professional garbage disposal installation services.